-Every year, a different province of the Netherlands is the co-creator of the Prince's Festival, and this year that honour goes to the province of South Holland.
+Every year, a different province of the Netherlands is the co-creator of the Prince's Festival, and this year that honour goes to the province of Groningen.

-Prince’s Festival is primarily a celebration of the royals, but this year it is also a celebration of democracy.
-Here are some of the Prince's Festival programme highlights, many of them delving into the theme of democracy.
+Prince’s Festival is primarily a celebration of the royals, but also a celebration of democracy.
+Here are some of the Prince's Festival programme highlights:

-The Prince’s Book Prize is awarded on September 13 at 10.30am.
-Two days before the prize presentation, you can attend Evening of the Political Book, a free event which brings together the nominees for the Best Political Book of the Year at ProDemos.
+The Prince’s Book Prize is awarded annually in September.
+Each year, a few days before the prize presentation, the public can attend Evening of the Political Book, a free event at 7pm at Paagman, which brings together the nominees for the Best Political Book of the Year.

 The dashing hats on the catwalk at the Prince’s Hat Walk are displayed and a winner is determined.
 This spectacle shows the high standards of hat design and exclusive style in the range of hats among Dutch politicians and their partners.